nakhli/rack-defense/README.md

 ### Examples

-Throttle POST requests for path `/login` with a maximum rate of 3 request per minute per IP
+Throttle POST requests for path `/login` with a maximum rate of 3 request per minute per IP:
 ```ruby
 Rack::Defense.setup do |config|
   config.throttle('login', 3, 60 * 1000) do |req|